Large Salem Sets Avoiding Nonlinear Configurations: Introduction

-Working on patterns in the domain $\RR^d$ is not significantly different from working over $\TT^d$.
-For our purposes, the latter domain has several technical and notational advantages, which is why in this paper we have chosen to work with the pattern avoidance pattern in this setting.
+\item[5.]
+Working on patterns on $\RR^d$ is not significantly different from working over $\TT^d$.
+For our purposes, the latter domain has several notational advantages, which is why in this paper we have chosen to work with the pattern avoidance pattern in this setting.
 But there is no theoretical obstacle in applying the techniques described here to prove the existence of pattern avoiding sets in $\RR^d$.
 Let us briefly describe how this can be done.
-Given a Borel measure $\mu$ on $\RR^d$, we define the Fourier dimension $\fordim(\mu)$ of $\mu$ to be the supremum of all $s \in [0,d]$ such that $\sup_{\xi \in \RR^d} |\widehat{\mu}(\xi)| |\xi|^{s/2} < \infty$.
+Given a finite Borel measure $\mu$ on $\RR^d$, we define the Fourier dimension $\fordim(\mu)$ of $\mu$ to be the supremum of all $s \in [0,d]$ such that $\sup_{\xi \in \RR^d} |\widehat{\mu}(\xi)| |\xi|^{s/2} < \infty$, and define $\fordim(E)$ for a Borel set $E \subset \RR^d$ to be the supremum of the quantities $\fordim(\mu)$, taken over finite Borel measures $\mu$ supported on $E$.
 It is a simple consequence of the Poisson summation formula that if $\mu$ is a compactly supported finite measure on $\RR^d$, and we consider the \emph{periodization} $\mu^*$ of $\mu$, i.e. the finite Borel measure on $\TT^d$ such that for any $f \in C(\TT^d)$,